 Partnership Success

-The key term in all this is partner.’
+The key term in all this is ‘partner.’
 When you choose a Salesforce implementation partner, your relationship needs to be a two-way street.
 Rarely does CRM success result from sitting back and expecting your implementation partner to do all the work with little or no input from your organization.

-To ensure success, make sure there is an open channel of communication right from the start of your project, all the way through to go live.
+To ensure success, maintain an open channel of communication from the project’s inception through to its launch.
 If everyone stays on the same page, you’re far more likely to hit the ground running when your implementation is complete.